Fort Lauderdale–Hollywood International Airport: Facilities

 The former crosswind runway, 13/31, was closed and decommissioned in 2013 as part of the Airport Expansion Program, which also extended runway 10R/28L to its current length.

-In December 2022, there were 100 aircraft based at this airport: 11 single-engine, 7 multi-engine, 80 jet, and 2 helicopter.

 Silver Airways previously had its headquarters in Suite 201 of the 1100 Lee Wagener Blvd building.
 When Chalk's International Airlines existed, its headquarters was on the grounds of the airport in an unincorporated area.
+Spirit Airlines used to have its headquarters in nearby Dania Beach, using FLL as their primary hub.

 Terminals

-Fort Lauderdale–Hollywood International Airport operates four terminals with 67 gates, with another terminal under construction as of 2024.
+Fort Lauderdale–Hollywood International Airport operates four terminals with 67 total gates, with another terminal under construction as of 2024.
 Terminal 1 was built in phases between 2001 and 2003 and was expanded in 2017.
 The other three terminals were constructed in the mid 1980s and designed by Reynolds, Smith & Hills as part of a $263 million construction project.

-As of 2025, Terminal 5 is under construction and is expected to be completed by 2026.
+As of 2025, Terminal 5 is under construction and is expected to be completed by 2030.